-Some individuals in service have periodic reviews of health and safety skills and emergency plans.
+Some individuals have periodic reviews of health and safety skills and emergency plans.
 This review should include review of the Contingency Plan listed in the SP.
 Part of this review can include documentation of the individual's ability to respond to crises.
 If this information is completed by a provider, the Case Manager should use information to evaluate an individual's strengths and mark changes when compared to prior reviews.
 Health and safety plans can also be reviewed with the individuals at the individual's home or in the day program setting.

-Quality of Services Review:
+Service Quality Review: